-Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Core objectives: and guidelines for assessing development, land uses, activities, leases, lic s park (36G), sportsground (36F) and an area of cultural significance (36 te.
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Desired Outcome: To establish an appropriate management framework and guidelines for assessing development, land uses, activities, leases, licences, and other estate.
+Core objectives: Management of Crown reserve: assigned categories as park (36G), sportsground (36F) and an area of cultural significance (36H).
 Leases or licences (continued): To provide express authorisation for appropriate leases or licences.
 To permit the granting of leases or licences which are consistent with relevant legislation, Crown reserve purpose, community land categories and core objectives.
 A7 This Plan of Management expressly authorises the granting of a lease or licence for the following: • Use of the CWA cottage for community purposes such as baby health clinic, craft and sewing activities. • Adaptive re-use/ extension of CWA cottage as a café/ refreshment kiosk and/ or visitor centre including proposed outdoor area with decking, tables/ seating, and improved accessibility [FIGURE 7]. • Tennis courts and associated facilities. • Sporting fields and associated facilities • Mobile/or 'pop-up' kiosk or café, including seating (up to 15 people) and picnic area, subject to investigation and leasing of CWA cottage.
 Leases or licences granted in accordance with relevant legislation, Council policies, State heritage listing and this Plan of Management.
 Medium